TanDuy03/TanDuy03/README.md

   <a href="https://www.linkedin.com/in/nguyen-tan-duy-a049a92a6/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"></a>
 </p>

-### I'm a web wizard, conjuring up interactive and user-friendly websites
+## I'm a web wizard, conjuring up interactive and user-friendly websites
 - :sunglasses: Coding is more than just a job for me, it's an endless passion that ignites my creativity and fuels my curiosity.
-- :heart:  I have a particular fondness for Laravel, Vue.js, and Bootstrap, where I leverage their power to build robust and dynamic web applications.
+- :heart:  I have a particular fondness for `Laravel, Vue.js, and Bootstrap` where I leverage their power to build robust and dynamic web applications.
 - :muscle: Every line of code is an opportunity to create something extraordinary, and I'm constantly thrilled by the challenges it presents.
 - :dash: My expertise lies in crafting elegant solutions using cutting-edge technologies.
+- :sweat_drops: With each project, I strive to not only meet expectations but exceed them, delivering solutions that inspire and delight.

 <h3>:briefcase: My current work centers around...</h3>

-<h4>:seedling: Frontend</h4>
+<h3>:seedling: Frontend</h3>
+<h4>Frontend development is about crafting user-friendly interfaces, line by line.</h4>
 <p>
   <img src="https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white">&nbsp;&nbsp;
   <img src="https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white">&nbsp;&nbsp;